 Our partners include fashion and apparel brands, municipalities, cut and sew manufacturers, and industries such as hospitality, medical, and waste collection.
 Looptworks also supplies clothing brands, spinning mills, and the non-wovens market with circular fibers to cycle into new materials.

-Looptworks is headquartered in Portland, OR, and works directly with businesses throughout the Pacific Northwest.
+Looptworks is headquartered in Gresham, OR, and works directly with businesses throughout the Pacific Northwest.
 We also work with a network of partner facilities across the United States to collect input materials.
 This helps us reach businesses nationwide without incurring the shipping costs and carbon emissions that it would take to deliver excess textiles to our headquarters.

 During your initial meetings, the Looptworks team will work to learn about your inventory problem.
 It’s helpful to prepare a spec sheet that includes the type(s) of excess textiles you have, their material composition, and the location of the textiles.
 Based on this information, we’ll help you determine the highest-value recycling solution for your input materials.
 While circularity (via fiber-to-fiber recycling) is our primary objective, downcycling is a zero-waste-to-landfill solution for lower-quality input materials.